 But how are the record low mortgage rates being appreciated by those who are still renting?
-Are more families becoming home owners as a result of this attractive rates?
+Are more families becoming homeowners as a result of this attractive rates?

-Many are still hesitant to make the decision to place a call ad have his mortgage assessment done even when this is at no cost, so that they could know where they really financially stand and what are the range of opportunities for them to seize and finally turn into a home owner before the rates start climbing as a result of a recuperating economy south of the border that might attract our current investors in Canada’s lending industry leaving us with a more expensive cost of borrowing some time this year or next.
+Many are still hesitant to make the decision to place a call and have his mortgage assessment done even when this is at no cost, so that they could know where they really financially stand and what are the range of opportunities for them to seize and finally turn into a homeowner before the rates start climbing as a result of a recuperating economy south of the border that might attract our current investors in Canada’s lending industry leaving us with a more expensive cost of borrowing some time this year or next.

-A simple yet resolute advice to renters is have your mortgage assessment done now free of charge and make a move into buying a house or not, after knowing that result and hearing the given advise
+A simple yet resolute advice to renters is to have your mortgage assessment done now free of charge and make a move into buying a house or not, after knowing that result and hearing the given advise